 By: William C. Head – Atlanta DUI Attorney

 The emergence of the Internet has led to a regurgitation of false and misleading information about the three “field sobriety test” exercises.
-Almost all of the misinformation is derived from law enforcement agencies connected to the federal government, state governments, or some sycophantic “research” project funded — directly or indirectly — by our federal tax dollars.
-Apparently trusting that the Government would NEVER deceive its citizens, well-meaning private and non-profit companies inadvertently post garbage about field sobriety tests on their websites.
+The origin of the false field sobriety test propaganda, ironically, has been the federal government.
+Almost all of the misinformation is derived from federal and state law enforcement agencies connected to the federal government, state governments, or some sycophantic “research” project funded — directly or indirectly — by our federal tax dollars.
+Apparently trusting that the Government would NEVER deceive its citizens, well-meaning private and non-profit companies inadvertently re-post this garbage about field sobriety tests on their websites.

 When I searched Google for high-ranking websites, I saw the “AAA DUI Justice Link” ranking near the top of Google rankings.
-Under the guise of increasing traffic safety, this fawning driving safety organization spits out incorrect information about the accuracy of field sobriety tests, and posts hand-fed dribble from NHTSA and MADD statistics.
-These numbers about the reliability of field sobriety tests are inaccurate and clearly biased beyond doubt.
-The Government has altered field sobriety test guidelines and modified important field sobriety test procedures so often that 95% of all DUI arrests are made by police officers with outdated training.
+Under the guise of increasing traffic safety, this fawning driving safety organization reprints out incorrect information about the accuracy of field sobriety tests, and posts hand-fed dribble from NHTSA and MADD statistics.
+These numbers about the reliability of the three standardized field sobriety test “battery” are inaccurate and clearly biased beyond doubt.

 I did find a disclaimer at the very bottom of the field sobriety test page published by AAA, which they predictably misnamed these evaluations “Standard Field Sobriety Tests”, and that disclaimer reads as follows:

 The information and content provided on this site has been collected from various third party sources, and does not necessarily represent the opinions or judgments of AAA.
 AAA is not responsible for, and makes no warranties or representations as to, the accuracy of the information, which is provided “as is.”